gregbo/mininet_frr/make_vm/README.md

 ### Download Ubuntu 22.04.4 LTS ISO Image

-I use the [Ubuntu Server](https://ubuntu.com/download/server) image for the Mininet/FRR system since all of my access is terminal based and it is a bit more lightweight.
-You can also use the desktop verison if you want to run tests that include browers, etc.
+We use the Ubuntu server image instead of the desktop since it is more lightweight and all access is done though the terminal.
+You can use the desktop image if you want to run tests that include a web browser and such.
+But stick with version [22.04.4](https://releases.ubuntu.com/22.04/)

 Get the file: ubuntu-22.04.4-live-server-amd64.iso